Jhsmit/cookiecutter-reproducible-analysis/README.md

 > that it is recommended to only use editable libraries in development and rather use fixed version from PyPI or git repos for production / final analyses.

+## General use scripts and constants

+The `ava` module is intended to contain general use scripts and constants which are used across multiple analysis modules.

+## Configuration and data sources

+The `hal` packages provides a `cfg` object which is automatically populated from the `config.yaml` file in the project root.

+The `cfg.paths` is a special dictionary-like object which keeps track of key access.
+This dict is to be used to define paths to data sources and their state is automatically recorded in the reproducibility archive created when running scripts.

 ## Reproducibility

-Each folder has one or more scripts which generate some output in the corresponding `output` folder.
+Each folder has one or more scripts which generate output in the corresponding `output` folder.
 To make scripts reproducible, use the following code snippet:

 ```python
 from hal.repro import reproduce

 packages = ["numpy", "dont_fret", "smitfit"]